Azure-Samples/active-directory-error-docs/README.md

     ### access_denied
         This error occurs when the user denied consent to a resource you're trying to access.

+_Optional_: Include the AADSTS error code inside the title.
+For example,

+    ###: AADSTSnnnnnn: access_denied

 ### Possible Causes
 The next section should enumerate all possible cases the error can be occur.
 For example,